rawziNael/java-fundamentals/README.md

 and is not a blank line
 Any line that does not meet this criteria causes a System.out.println that details what line contains the error.
 When this method runs you should expect to see either nothing - no errors - or a print out of each line that contains an error.

+### Lab-06

+In this lab the tasks being solved by using:
+- Create a resturant class, inside it I create variables name, price catagoery, and number of stars the create getters and used toString method.
+- Create interface and include inside it some methods like addReviews and getStars.
+- and I used LinkedList and List built-in methods.